BauplanLabs/redis3/README.md

 }
 ```

-In this example, with _k=50_, setting a key with s3 express is ~10ms, and ~6 to get it back, vs ~25 and 18 from standard s3.
-Setting 50 keys at once takes ~400ms, while reading them back ~300.
+In this particular example, with _k=50_, setting a key with s3 Express is ~10ms, and 6 to get it back, vs ~25 and 18 from standard s3.
+Setting 50 keys at once with multi-threading takes ~400ms, while reading them back ~300.
 Not bad!

 ## TO-DOs, misc. notes and all that jazz

-* Since the only real dependency is boto3 and AWS access, we should make it easier to configure the client wrt AWS: right now, I've mostly running the code either in a DEV environment with semi-god access, or in a carefully crafted IAM-role attached to the lambda;
+* Since the only real dependency is boto3 and AWS access, make it easier to configure the client wrt AWS would be nice: right now, I've mostly running either in a DEV environment with semi-god IAM access, or in a carefully crafted IAM-role attached to the lambda;
-* we should move the tests to pytest, the packaging to poetry and then enable auto-deploy to PyPi;
+* if this is useful, move to poetry and auto-deploy to PyPyi would make it easy to just start using all around repos;
-* if lambda-based benchmarks are useful, we should bake in in the serverless.yml the proper AWS permissions so that the deployment becomes seamless.
+* if lambda-based latency benchmarks are useulf, built in the serverless.yml the proper AWS permission so that the deployment becomes seamless.

 Everything is left as an exercise to the reader.